tpmccallum/ethereum_database_research_and_testing/leveldb/leveldb.md

 -- networkid
 `

-Obviously, in order to keep other nodes from connecting to your private Ethereum test network it would be in your best interests to a) secure the network using a properly configured filewall and b) choose a unique network ID
+Obviously, in order to keep other nodes from connecting to your private Ethereum test network it would be in your best interests to a) secure the network using a properly configured firewall and b) choose a unique network ID

 ## Account